 Field based tests, do not actually identify your lactate threshold – they provide an estimate, of the intensity, or speed, that falls within the zone that we would expect to find the lactate threshold.

-Having said that, they are still a useful way to test and then structure your training.
+Having said that, they are still a useful way to test and then structure your training intensity.

-You can find more information on the lactate threshold, and estimating the lactate threshold here.
+You can find more information on estimating the lactate threshold here.

-Now, let’s take a look at the best way to control the intensity of lactate threshold workouts.
+Now, let’s take a look at the best way to control the intensity of threshold workouts.

 In terms of controlling intensity, the following approaches works best: